adising32/HLD/R4DIC4L/SYSTEM_DESIGN/2. Databases/Databases.md

 	-  a single shard could no longer hold more data due to rapid growth.
 	-  Certain shards might experience shard exhaustion faster than others due to uneven data distribution.
 * Excessive access to a specific shard could cause server overload.
 This problem is also known as ***Celebrity Problem or Hotspot key problem***.
 * Once a database has been sharded across multiple servers, it is hard to perform join operations across database shards.
-A common workaround is to de- normalize the database so that queries can be performed in a single table.
+A common workaround is to denormalize the database so that queries can be performed in a single table.